-For his work in the understanding of molecular and cellular mechanisms causing Huntington's disease, a very severe neurodegenerative disorder.
-Dr. Saudou's finding is a seminal discovery in the understanding of the disease and an important step towards a future therapeutic strategy.
+For his major contributions to the understanding of molecular and cellular mechanisms causing Huntington’s disease.
+His findings represent a seminal discovery in the understanding of Huntington’s disease and an important step towards a future therapeutic strategy.

 For his seminal work in the field of optogenetics, in which insertion of a single bacterial protein into a neuron allows the cell to be controlled with light.
 Optogenetics has been successfully utilized in landmark studies of human diseases, most noticeably Parkinson's Disease.

 For his work in embryonic patterning in vertebrates and particularly in the genetic and developmental mechanisms that control segmentation.